Willi Castro Player Props: Twins vs. Orioles

 Willi Castro At The Plate

-- Castro has eight doubles, five home runs and 10 walks while batting .249.
+- Castro has nine doubles, five home runs and 15 walks while batting .246.

-- In 12 games this season (20.7%), Castro has picked up an RBI, including two games with multiple runs batted in.
+- In 14 games this year (22.6%), Castro has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.